-On models utilizing a 'dual' gas valve, both the bake and broil gas and ignition systems should be considered totally independent of each other.
-Even each side of the dual gas valve should be looked at as two separate 'single' gas valves.
+On oven models utilizing a 'dual' gas valve, both the bake and broil gas and ignition systems should be considered totally independent of each other.
+Even each side of the dual gas valve should be evaluated as if each side was a separate 'single' gas valve.
 Just because one side of a dual gas valve might work does NOT mean the other side of the valve should work too.
 Each is a separate mechanism inside a common housing.

 Ignitor glowing but oven not heating

 As long at the ignitor is being powered, the control system (hydraulic thermostat or electronic control) is doing its job.
 The ignitor, while glowing, may not be allowing the proper amount of current to flow through it to the oven gas valve for it to open.
 Proper testing (see the link at the bottom of the page) requires an ammeter to check the current flow through the ignition circuit to the oven bake/broil valve.

 Myth: My oven ignitor is glowing so it must be good.